allgreed/kasprowicz.pro/content/posts/pointing-frontend-to-backend.md

 The whole piece doesn't yet touch on the issue if `service.example.com` is better than `example.com/service`.
 Semantically you could argue whenever you should address an infrastructure by services or by hosts (with me being on the service side, especially now with the cloud, kubernetes omnipresence and actual metal often being an afterthought) - but that's not the point.
 From my humble experience I conclude that if you have to run a more or less unknown app - just let it have it's own subdomain.
 It's less hassle that way.
 Some apps (like [the lounge](https://github.com/thelounge/thelounge)) can handle being hosted on a subpath quite gracefully, but why take that risk?

-And as always - if you have better approach to the subject feel free to reach out to me and I'll gladly expand my understanding, enhance this post and give you a proper shout-out.
+And as always - if you have a better approach to the subject feel free to reach out to me and I'll gladly expand my understanding, enhance this post and give you a proper shout-out.

 ## Footnotes